THE TRAJECTORY

 Core Operating Values

-Bias for Shipping
+Bias for Shipping over Specifying

-Compound Systems
+Architecting Compound Systems

-First-Principle Thinking
+First-Principle Deconstruction

 THE PERSPECTIVE